Check Compensation

 Joanna Teljeur

 You know that sinking feeling you get when your baggage doesn’t arrive in the reclaim area?
 Well, before you panic, we recommend you take a few simple steps.
-Not only will they help you resolve your lost baggage issue more quickly, but if you follow them, you could be able to win a baggage compensation claim
+Not only will they help you resolve your lost baggage issue more quickly, but if you follow them, you could be able to win a compensation claim for delayed or lost baggage

 Key Points